 From Saving Lives to Selling Dreams

+In 2015, Colin was granted an amazing opportunity to join another company about to enter Techstars Boulder.
+That company was Revolar.
 Revolar is a kind of 21st-century life alert, specifically built for young women.

 “We were trying to fight against sexual assault and violence,” Colin told me.
-And it was, you know, an emergency button that you could wear very discreetly.
+And it was an emergency button that you could wear very discreetly.
 We ended up doing pretty well.
 We raised several million dollars.
 We went through Techstars.
 I moved down to Denver for that in 2015, full time.
 I did that for about three years.
 Revolar still exists, but it's no longer what it once was, unfortunately.
 That's a long story, so I won't get into it, but about three weeks after I left Revolar was when I decided I wanted to be my own CEO and my own founder.”

 Colin regrets that things didn’t work out with Revolar because he feels the company’s mission was, and still is, incredibly important.
 And even though it didn’t turn out as expected, Colin is still proud of the work he and the team did there.
 And as a founding team member and Head of Business Development, Colin was on the front lines for it all.